Our phones have become essential to our lives. So much so that we hardly ever put them down and use them through almost every moment we’re awake.

 So what measures can you take to protect your phone and your information when you’re traveling abroad?
 Here are a few things you can do to make sure you avoid any issues when on the road, and what to do if you do get into a spot of bother.

-Back up your contacts on your Google account
+Back up your contacts to your Google account

 Make some space on your phone